 Plumas County Department of Public Works

 The Director of the Public Works Department will investigate complaints received no more than 180 days after the alleged incident.
 The department will process complaints that are complete.

 The Director has 30 days to investigate the complaint.
 If more information is needed to resolve the case, the complainant will be contacted by letter.
-The complainant has 10 business days from the date of the letter to send requested information to the investigator assigned to the case.
+The complainant has 10 business days from the date of the letter to send the requested information to the investigator assigned to the case.
 If the investigator is not contacted by the complainant or does not receive the additional information within 10 business days, the case may be administratively closed.
 A case may also be administratively closed if the complainant no longer wishes to pursue their case.

 After the investigator reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).
 A closure letter summarizes the allegations and states that there was not a Title VI violation and that the case will be closed.
-An LOF summarizes the allegations and the interviews regarding the alleged incident, and explains whether any disciplinary action, additional training of the staff member, or other action will occur.
+A LOF summarizes the allegations and the interviews regarding the alleged incident and explains whether any disciplinary action, additional training of the staff member, or other action will occur.
 If the complainant wishes to appeal the decision, she/he has 10 days after the date of the letter or the LOF to do so.

 Notifying the Public of Rights under Title VI

 - For more information on Plumas County’s civil rights program and the procedures to file a complaint.
-Email the department at firstname.lastname@example.org, or call at 530-283-6268; or visit the Public Works Headquarters at 1834 East Main Street, Quincy, CA 95971.
+Email the department at email@example.com, call at 530-283-6268; or visit the Public Works Headquarters at 1834 East Main Street, Quincy, CA 95971.

 Title VI Plan and Complaint Form